vegaprotocol/documentation/docs/api/using-the-apis.md

 gRPC provides fast and efficient communication, and supports near real time streaming of updates from Vega.

 ### GraphQL
-GraphQL is used for building UIs that require complex queries.
+GraphQL is an alternative to REST, that can be used to craft more complex queries.

 ## Ethereum bridges
 Vega uses ERC-20 assets from Ethereum, and to facilitate inter-chain interactions between Vega and Ethereum, those assets are then transferred through a series of smart contract bridges.
 These bridges provide a seamless experience for users, allowing them to use Ethereum assets on the (non-Ethereum) Vega chain.